-For me, the first hundred issues written by Eastman in IDW’s reboot of TMNT are the best part of the these “modern” comics.
+For me, the first hundred issues helmed by Eastman and Watz in IDW’s reboot of TMNT are the best part of the these “modern” comics.
 Eastman simply preserves some of the original, darker tones and blends them with some comical comradery that makes for a best of both worlds, giving readers stories that remind them of the original comics while still giving newer fans familiarity due to the lighter, happier moments reminiscent of recent shows.
 As of right now, Campbell’s run has primarily targeted a more “laid-back” version of the turtles.
 Sure, there are some violent moments, like Raphael stabbing Hob through the shoulder and pounding his face into the ground, but overall, the run hasn’t been very dark.
 Once again, there’s nothing wrong with this, it just serves as an example of how the turtles are generally split between gritty and light-hearted.
-It’s just, even the first twenty issues from Eastman were more compelling to me than the first twenty of Campbell’s run.
+Unfortunately, the first twenty issues from Eastman were more compelling to me than the first twenty of Campbell’s run.
 They had more of an identity, spoke to fans of both sides of the fandom.
 However, I still think Campbell has potential to build on what I believe to be some of the best TMNT comics, and hopefully, she can finally shake the shadow of Eastman and build her own world.
 If she does that, I have no doubt I’ll be writing another article about her in the near future.

 Also, this seems like a good opportunity to remind you not to read TMNT: Bodycount.